-- Explore, analyze, and interpret the influences on human thought, feelings, and behavior. - Apply the methods and procedures of social research.

-- Discuss major concepts, theories, and texts that interpret and explain human behavior and interaction. - Discuss the diversity and/or integration of social worlds. - Analyze the organization and functions of one or more social worlds.
+- Explore, analyze, and interpret the influences on human thought, feelings, and behavior. - Apply the methods and procedures of social research. - Discuss major concepts, theories, and texts that interpret and explain human behavior and interaction. - Discuss the diversity and/or integration of social worlds. - Analyze the organization and functions of one or more social worlds.

 - CJ 1150 Criminology (Criminal Justice majors cannot use for Core)

-- CJ 4200 Psychology of Criminal Behavior (cross-listed as Psy 420) (Criminal Justice majors cannot use for Core)
+- CJ 4200 Psychology of Criminal Behavior (Criminal Justice majors cannot use for Core)

+- COM 1650 Introduction to Web Design

 - EC 1000 Global Macroeconomics: Principles and Issues (Accounting & Business Administration majors cannot use for Core)

+- EC 1020 Principles of Microeconomics

-- HI 2120 Race and Ethnicity in American History
+- HI 2020 United States History Since 1877

 - HS 2200 Wellness for All

 - HS 3500 Biopsychosocial Factors of Substance Use and Abuse (Human Services majors cannot use for Core)

 - IDC 2710 Introduction to Globalization

 - IDC 2750 Religion and the Human Condition

 - IDC 3150 Victimology

 - PS 1110 American National Government

 - PSY 1050 General Psychology

 - PSY 2250 Developmental Psychology

 - PSY 3220 Abnormal Psychology

 - SO 1010 Discovering Society

 - SO 2120 Sensitivity toward the Aging Adult

 - SO 3010 Social Issues

 - SO 3050 Marriage and Family